 Evidence suggests that you are more likely to maintain your behaviours when those behaviours are in line with your beliefs and values…meaning that if you are making this change from an ethical or environmental motivator, it’s more likely to stick for the long haul.

 Make it happen: Write your reasons for going vegan down and place it somewhere you’ll see it daily!

 One of the most common slip ups I see on a vegan diet is that people simply remove the animal foods from their plate without replacing them with an equivalent plant-based source of nutrition.
-Making this mistake can leave you hangry, sluggish, constantly craving sugar, and deficient in nutrients while gaining weight.
+Making this mistake can leave you hangry, sluggish, constantly craving sugar, and deficient in nutrients like plant-based protein, iron or calcium.

 To avoid this pitfall, keep a food journal for a couple of weeks.
 At the end of each day, highlight foods that are animal based (meat, dairy, eggs or foods that contain them).
 This will help you create a list of foods (and recipes!) for which you need to find plant-based substitutes.

 Depending on how completely you want to eliminate animal products from your diet, you may also need to educate yourself on animal by-products in your everyday foods you may not be aware of, such as gelatin in candy or carmine food colouring.
 While I typically think you should tackle this only after you’ve mastered the bigger picture of vegan eating, this is a helpful resource for understanding non-vegan ingredients.